Haivision/srt-prometheus-exporter/document/design.md

   `filter_mode` takes the following values:
   - `whitelist`: input a list of variables to be included in the metrics, `whitelist` should be specified.
   - `blacklist`: input a list of variables to be excluded in the metrics, `blacklist` should be specified.
-  - `srt_caller`: use a list of variables usually cared by the SRT caller.
+  - `srt_source`: use a list of variables usually cared by the SRT source.
 No variable list need to be specified.
-  - `srt_listener`: use a list of variables usually cared by the SRT listener.
+  - `srt_destination`: use a list of variables usually cared by the SRT destination.
-  - `srt_common`: use a list of variables usually cared by the SRT caller or listener.
+  - `srt_common`: use a list of variables usually cared by the SRT source or destination.
 No variable list need to be specified.

 - Labels